octobercms/docs/services-behaviors.md

 Behaviors add the ability for classes to have *private traits*, also known as Behaviors.
 These are similar to [native PHP Traits](http://php.net/manual/en/language.oop5.traits.php) except they have some distinct benefits:

-1. Behaviors have their own contructor.
+1. Behaviors have their own constructor.
 1. Behaviors can have private or protected methods.
 1. Methods and property names can conflict safely.
 1. Classes can be extended with behaviors dynamically.